evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 A lot of people ended up being pretty excited about it.
 In 2010 I got to a point where doing consulting around this project allowed me to travel around the world, working for various companies and get paid enough to not have to do any other jobs.
 Life was pretty good!
-One of these gigs was on an Australian beach.
+One of these gigs actually brought me all the way to a beach in Australia!
 (Thanks Ben!)

 In 2012 plenty of businesses relied on this project for either a side-feature, or at the heart of their product, including various ISP's, product companies